williamdlees/receptor_utils/docs/_build/html/_sources/download_germline_set.rst.txt

 The sequences can also be downloaded into four FASTA files.
 These are named, by default, <species>_<locus>_V.fasta, <species>_<locus>_D.fasta, <species>_<locus>_J.fasta,
 <species>_<locus>_V_gapped.fasta.
 This is specified by the -f MULTI_F argument.
 The -p argument can be used to replace the <species>_<locus>_ prefix with a custom prefix.

-Finally, the -f MULTI-IGBLAST option will download the four multi files as above, and also create .ndm and .aux files for use with IgBLAST.
+The MULTI-IGBLAST option will download the four multi files as above, and also create .ndm and .aux files for use with IgBLAST.
 For further details on use with IgBLAST please see :ref:`airrc_sets_with_igblast`.

+The MIXCR option will create a single JSON file in MiXCR format: see :ref:`airrc_sets_with_mixcr`.

+The 10X option will create a single FASTA file for use with 10X Cell Ranger: see :ref:`airrc_sets_with_10x`.

+The LEADER and LEADER-AA options will create FASTA files containing the leader sequences for the V genes, in nucleotide and amino acid format.

 Examples
 --------